CCExtractor/ccextractorfluttergui/README.md

 - Check if all the settings (keys) are present in the json file
 - Check if a value is the same as the datatype as it should be.
 - There is one more case in which, a dropdown can be of datatype `String` but still not be a valid option in the dropdown menu.
 This is also handled in checkValidJSON with a simple `dropDownOptionsList.contains('json[option]')`

+### Other docs

+Most of the other parts of super good docs lie in the [process_bloc](lib/bloc/process_bloc/process_bloc.dart) file.
+Feel free to check that to see how most of the logic and file handling of the app.

 ### Proof of Concept videos submitted before GSoC'21